nnecec/mittss/website/api.md

 Invoke a handler for the given type.
 If present, `'*'` handlers areinvoked after type-matched handlers.

-The handler will be removed after its first invoke.
+The handler will be removed after its first invoked.

 ```typescript
 const onFoo = ev => {} // ev: { foo: 'bar' }